mickaelandrieu/docs-1/doc/developer-documentation/components/nested_node.md

 ### KeyWord

-KeyWord entity is hierarchical tree of keywords.
+KeyWord entity is a hierarchical tree of keywords.

-KeyWord in the CMS are used as keyword, tag and in rare case category.
+KeyWord in CMS are used as keyword, tag and in rare case category.
 These words can be attach to a `ClassContent` by using the native content Keyword.

 ### Media and MediaFolder

-MediaFolder entity is hierarchical tree of folders that contain Media.
+MediaFolder entity is a hierarchical tree of folders that contain Media.

-These two objects are used in the Media library and like the KeyWord Object, Media is attached to a ClassContent and more precisely all medias with this namespace `BackBee\ClassContent\Media`
+These two objects are used in the Media library and like the KeyWord Object, Media is attached to a ClassContent and more precisely all media with this namespace `BackBee\ClassContent\Media`

 ### Page and Section

-Page and Section work like respectively Media and MediaFolder.
+Page and Section works like Media and MediaFolder.
 Only Sections are hierarchical entities.

-To lighten the page Nested set model, the BackBee team has decided to make a distinction between pages with children (section) and pages without children (page).
+To lighten the page Nested set model, the BackBee team has decided to make a distinction between pages with children (sections) and pages without children (pages).

 When you create new pages it has a reference to a section.
 It will automatically become a section when you attach a child to it.

 #### Create a page by the code

-To ease page creation, we recommand you to use PageBuilder.
+To ease page creation, we recommend you to use PageBuilder.
 See an example below:

 ```php
 <?php